flameira/ORMPerformance/README.md

 Solution to compare ORM performances.
 NPOCO, EFCore,DAPPER and ADODBNET The test example it's only to identify which ORM is the best solution to use in .net Core2.
-This solution uses the "BenchMarkDonetNet" tool.
+This solution uses the "BenchMarkDonetNet V(0.10.14)" tool.

 # First results
 With this test I try to use query with some complexity, join, filters and orders.
+eg:
 - Join 2 Tables
 - Order by Foreing Key
 - Filter by the join field id